Paul Davies shadow cabinet

-Paul Davies became the Leader of the Opposition in Wales after being elected as Leader of the Welsh Conservatives on 27 June 2018 and named his Shadow Cabinet in July.
+Paul Davies became the Leader of the Opposition in Wales after the resignation of Andrew RT Davies on 27 June 2018 and named his Shadow Cabinet in September following his election as leader.

 Between May 2016 and December 2018 the senior tier of ministers were referred to as Cabinet Secretaries and the junior tier as Ministers, from the formation of the first Drakeford government they reverted to their previous titles of Cabinet Ministers and Deputy Ministers respectively and the same applied to Conservative shadow ministers.

 The Davies Shadow Cabinet was dissolved upon Paul Davies's resignation on 23 January 2021.
 The Third Shadow Cabinet of Andrew RT Davies was formed the next day.

 Background

 Following the resignation of Andrew R. T. Davies in 2018, the Welsh Conservatives leadership election was contested.
 Nominations opened on 29 June 2018 and candidates needed a total of four nominations from Conservative AMs, including themselves, to stand.
 AMs Russell George, David Melding, and Darren Millar all declined to stand.

 There were two candidates who reached the ballot: Deputy Leader and the then-Interim Leader Paul Davies, and former Shadow Minister for Tourism, Culture and the Welsh Language, Suzy Davies.
 The South Wales Argus described Paul Davies as having the support of "most of the big hitters in the party" including AMs Darren Millar and Nick Ramsay, former Secretary of State for Wales Stephen Crabb, and the then Chair of the Welsh Affairs Select Committee, David Davies.
 Voting opened on 15 August 2018 and in the outcome, Paul Davies obtained 68.1% of the votes of members.
 He then immediately became leader of the Opposition, becoming the leader of the second largest party in the Senedd.

 Between April 2020 and July 2020 the Secretary of State for Wales, Simon Hart, and Monmouthshire County Council Leader Peter Fox, attended meetings of the Shadow Cabinet to support the response to the Coronavirus outbreak in Wales.